klok0693/demo/documentation/build_and_execution.md

 ### 🖼️ GUI Mode (default)

-* Uses a real JavaFX window
+* Uses a real window
 * Intended for local development and debugging
 * Allows visual inspection of UI behavior and interactions